 Diners these days are beginning to seek new, more social experiences.
 This consumer trend has led to the addition of communal eating areas in some restaurants.
 Cozier and warmer spaces are also on the rise, led by a Danish design principle called Hygge.
 The desire for more food transparency has also seen the open kitchen become a more popular design choice for restauranteurs.

-Despite diner trends however, a few core design needs are a constant for restaurants.
+Despite diner trends, however, a few core design needs are a constant for restaurants.
 These are efficiency in the floor layout of the dining area and the kitchen.
-These are important because the lifeblood of the restaurant is the quality of food and effectiveness of service.
-An inefficiently designed kitchen can lead to delays and inconsistent food quality while a messy or cramped front of house layout leads to poor service.
+These are important because the lifeblood of the restaurant is the quality of food and the effectiveness of service.
+An inefficiently designed kitchen can lead to delays and inconsistent food quality while a messy or cramped front-of-house layout leads to poor service.

 In line with this, collaborative spaces are on the rise to encourage cooperation and team building.
 For industries that require a bit more privacy, however, the use of glass partition walls can give the same feeling of openness while still exercising discretion and proper boundaries.